jcamp1095/senior-design-timberwolf/README.md

 5. Run the app by running `python app.py`

-6. In a different tab, run Ngrok through the command `./ngrok http 5000`
+6. In a different tab, in `src`, run Ngrok through the command `./ngrok http 5000`

 7. On the Twilio console, edit the "A message comes in" field under the Messaging section with the secure Forwarding URL in the Ngrok window.

+## To run the map-generating server
+1. Change into the `timberwolf-map/src` directory

+2. Run `python app.py` in a separate tab from the message-receiving tabs

+3. In a different tab, in `timberwolf-map`, run `./ngrok http 8000`

 # Future Work
 Integrating MMS messages into the app that we've built (e.g. the pictures we generate) was the main challenge